CartoDB/CartoDB-SQL-API/doc/API.md

     }
 ```

-You can use these errors to help understand your SQL, for more complete
+You can use these errors to help understand your SQL.
-documentation see the Error codes and Solutions section of this Users
-Guide.

 Getting table information
 -------------------------

 Currently, there is no public method for accessing your table schemas.
 The
-simplest way to get table structure is to access the first row of the data,
+simplest way to get table structure is to access the first row of the data:

-Columns

     http://entrypoint?q=SELECT * FROM mytable LIMIT 1